-RESTART CURRENT TEST - Starts the test over again Available only in Document Menu.
+RESTART CURRENT TEST - Starts the test over again

 The Restart Test command is used to restart a test.
 When selected, the data points of the previous test will be discarded, the Patient Information will remain as entered.
 This command is useful for discarding artifacts caused by baseline setting.
 DO NOT use between tests.